Jostikas/PatRec/README.md

 ===
 ### Task:
 For a particular keyword, download first 20 English videos shorter than 5 min, find all words and list word frequencies per video.
+`filter_words` contains words that are not considered for word frequency calculation.

 ### Keywords:
 * Orange